 Regardless of the more popular methods of communication, such as e-mail and other social media exchanges, letters remain the most formal and legal type of written business communication.
 Five types of business letters are thank you letters, claim letters, adjustment letters, inquiry letters, and transmittal letters.
 These letters can be written in a direct approach or an indirect approach.
 Most claim letters, inquiry letters, and transmittal letters are written in a direct approach, where the writer refers to background, stating his/her purpose for writing in the opening sentences of the first paragraph.
-The indirect approach used for letters that have negative messages.
-These types of letters are letters that deny requests, such as adjustment letters that deny claims or letters that deny employment applications.
-After referring to background, the writer using the indirect approach adds a disclaimer that is intended to intended to soften negative decision.
+The indirect approach for letters that have negative messages.
+These types of letters are letters that deny requests, such as adjustment letters that deny that deny employment applications.
+After claims letters or referring background, the writer using the indirect approach adds a disclaimer intended to intended to that is negative decision.
 The second paragraph states and explains the purpose of the decision.
 This arrangement is a respectful, professional way to deliver a negative message.